jamuna27/General-advice/README.md

 # General-advice
-This file offersadvice on the coding journey for newbies
+This file offers advice on the coding journey for newbies